Commensurating actions of birational groups and groups of pseudo-automorphisms: Groups with Property

 \subsection{Subgroups of $\PGL_2(\bfk)$ with Property {\FW}}

 If a group $G$ acts on a tree $T$ by graph automorphisms, then $G$ acts on the set $E$ of directed edges of $T$ ($T$ is non-oriented, so each edge gives rise to a pair of opposite directed edges).
 Let $E_v$ be the set of directed edges pointing towards a vertex $v$.
 Then $E_v\triangle E_w$ is the set of directed edges lying in the segment between $v$ and $w$; it is finite of cardinality $2d(v,w)$, where $d$ is the graph distance.
-The group $G$ commensurates the subset $E_v$ for every $v$, and $\#(E_v\triangle gE_v)=2d(v,gv)$.
-As a consequence, if $G$ has Property {\FW}, then it has Property (FA) in the sense that every action of $G$ on a tree has bounded orbits.
-This argument can be combined with Proposition~5.B.1 of \cite{Cornulier:Survey-FW} to obtain the following lemma.
+The group $G$ commensurates $E_v$ for every $v$, and $\#(E_v\triangle gE_v)=2d(v,gv)$.
+Consequently, if $G$ has Property {\FW}, then it has Property (FA) meaning that every action of $G$ on a tree has bounded orbits.
+Combined with Proposition~5.B.1 of \cite{Cornulier:Survey-FW}, this argument leads to the following lemma.

 \begin{lem}[See \cite{Cornulier:Survey-FW}] Let $G$ be a group with Property {\FW}, then all finite index subgroups of $G$ have Property {\FW}, and hence have Property~(FA).
 Conversely, if a finite index subgroup of $G$ has Property~{\FW}, then so does $G$. \end{lem}